-Hypoglycemia (Low blood glucose)
+Hypoglycemia (Low Blood Glucose)

-Hypoglycemia may also be referred to as an insulin reaction, or insulin shock.
+Low blood glucose may also be referred to as an insulin reaction, or insulin shock.

-Signs and Symptoms of Hypoglycemia (happen quickly)
+Signs and Symptoms of Low Blood Glucose (happen quickly)

 - Sweating, chills and clamminess